gediz/mpv-wiki/Display-synchronization.md

 fpsadjust.lua
 -------------

-[This script](https://github.com/haasn/gentoo-conf/blob/nanodesu/home/nand/.mpv/scripts/avail/fpsadjust.lua) tries to mitigate the (relatively common) issue of watching 23.976 Hz video on a monitor that is more compatible with 24.00 Hz (for example 60.00 Hz, 72.00 Hz or 120.00 Hz - in contrast to 59.94 Hz, 71.93 Hz or 119.88 Hz).
+This (now unnecessary) script tries to mitigate the (relatively common) issue of watching 23.976 Hz video on a monitor that is more compatible with 24.00 Hz (for example 60.00 Hz, 72.00 Hz or 120.00 Hz - in contrast to 59.94 Hz, 71.93 Hz or 119.88 Hz).

 This is only a difference of exactly 0.1%, but it was introduced some decades ago due to historical reasons that I won't go into here.
 The modern upshot is that almost all media is at 23.976 Hz, so unless you have an aforementioned 59.94 Hz (or similar) device, you will run into a 0.1% mismatch between the video timestamps and your display refresh rate, which results in a repeated frame every ``1000 / 60 Hz = 16.6 s``, which can therefore be quite annoying due to how often it occurs.